Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/migration-from-free-to-standard/guide.en-gb.md

 ![Create a cluster](images/creating-a-cluster1.png){.thumbnail}

-3. **Pick a flavor and node pool for your new OVHcloud cluster**
+### 3. Pick a flavor and node pool for your new OVHcloud cluster

 - **Size your worker nodes**: Carefully assess your existing architecture's CPU and RAM requirements and select OVHcloud node flavors that match these specifications.
 - **Replicate network setup**: Ensure your new cluster's network configuration mirrors your original cluster (e.g. private nodes on a private subnet, dedicated outbound gateway).
 - **Choose deployment mode**: Select a deployment mode (e.g. 1AZ or 3AZ) based on your fault tolerance needs and high availability requirements.

 > [!primary]
 >
 > The Standard plan is currently available only in 3AZ regions (Paris).
 Make sure your migration targets a compatible region to avoid deployment issues.
 >

-4. **Restore your backups onto the new cluster**
+### 4. Restore your backups onto the new cluster

 Before migrating your workloads, you need to deploy your chosen backup tool on the new Standard cluster.
 This ensures that your backups are properly restored and that the migration process can proceed smoothly.